List of crewed Mars mission plans: NASA's Journey to Mars and Moon to Mars Programs (2015–present)

 On October 8, 2015, NASA published its strategy for human exploration and sustained human presence on Mars.
 The concept operates through three distinct phases leading up to sustainable human presence.

-The first stage, already underway, is the "Earth Reliant" phase, which continues using the International Space Station until 2024, validating deep space technologies and studying the effects of long-duration space missions on the human body.
+The first stage, already underway, is the "Earth Reliant" phase, which continued using the International Space Station until 2024, validating deep space technologies and studying the effects of long-duration space missions on the human body.

 The second stage, "Proving Ground", moves away from Earth reliance and ventures into cislunar space for most of its tasks.
 The proposed Lunar Gateway would test deep-space habitation facilities, and validate capabilities required for human exploration of Mars.

 Finally, phase three is the transition to independence from Earth resources.
 The "Earth Independent" phase includes long-term missions on the Martian surface with habitats that only require routine maintenance, and the harvesting of Martian resources for fuel, water, and building materials.
 NASA is still aiming for human missions to Mars in the 2030s, though Earth independence could take decades longer.

 In November 2015, Administrator Bolden of NASA reaffirmed the goal of sending humans to Mars.
 He laid out 2030 as the date of a crewed surface landing on Mars, and noted that the 2021 Mars rover, Perseverance would support the human mission.

 In March 2019, Vice President Mike Pence declared, "American astronauts will walk on the Moon again before the end of 2024, 'by any means necessary'."
 This reportedly prompted NASA to accelerate their plans to return to the Moon's surface by 2024.
 NASA says it will use the Artemis lunar program in combination with the Lunar Gateway as stepping stones to make great scientific strides "to take the next giant leap - sending astronauts to Mars".
-The Artemis mission to land on the Moon was later delayed until "no earlier than 2025."
+The Artemis mission to land on the Moon was later delayed until early 2028.